+Short Term Suspension

-Short Term Suspension: A short-term suspension refers to the removal of a student from school for disciplinary reasons for a period of five or fewer days.
+A short-term suspension refers to the removal of a student from school for disciplinary reasons for a period of five or fewer days.
 A student who has committed any of the infractions listed below shall be subject minimally to a short-term suspension, unless the principal determines that an exception should be made based on the individual circumstances of the incident and the student's disciplinary record.
 The principal reserves the right to adjust the punishment for each infraction per his/her judgment and may use disciplinary actions prior to suspension, which includes such actions as exclusion from extracurricular activities, recess or communal lunch.

-Disciplinary Infractions:
+Off-vision Disciplinary Infractions:

-- Attempting to assault any student or staff member; - Vandalizing school property causing minor damage; - Endangering the physical safety of another by the use of force or threats that reasonably places the victim in fear of imminent bodily injury; and/or an assault to their personal safety - Engaging in conduct which disrupts school or classroom activity or endanger or threaten to endanger the health, safety, welfare, or morals of others; - Engaging in insubordination; (Grade 4) - Failing to complete assignments, carry out directions, or comply with disciplinary sanctions; - Cheating on quizzes, exams, or commit plagiary; - Using forged notes or excuses; - Stealing, or attempt to steal, or possessing property known by the student to be stolen; - Committing extortion; - Engaging in gambling; - Abusing school property or equipment; - Using obscene or abusive language or gestures; - Engaging in acts of verbal or physical sexual harassment; - Infractions that violate the school's anti bullying policy

-- Making a false bomb threat or pull a false emergency alarm; - Possessing tobacco or alcohol; - Wearing inappropriate, insufficient, or disruptive clothing, or violating the student dress code; - Committing any other act which school officials reasonably conclude disrupts the learning environment of the - Repeatedly committing minor behavioral infractions which, in aggregate, may be considered an infraction subject to formal disciplinary action.
+- Attempting to assault any student or staff member; - Vandalizing school property causing minor damage; - Endangering the physical safety of another by the use of force or threats that reasonably places the victim in fear of imminent bodily injury; and/or an assault to their personal safety - Engaging in conduct which disrupts school or classroom activity or endanger or threaten to endanger the health, safety, welfare, or morals of others; - Failing to complete assignments, carry out directions, or comply with disciplinary sanctions; - Cheating on quizzes, exams, or commit plagiary; - Stealing, or attempt to steal, or possessing property known by the student to be stolen; - Abusing school property or equipment; - Using obscene or abusive language or gestures; - Engaging in acts of verbal or physical sexual harassment; - Infractions that violate the school's anti bullying policy - Making a false bomb threat or pull a false emergency alarm; - Possessing tobacco or alcohol; - Committing any other act which school officials reasonably conclude disrupts the learning environment of the school; - Repeatedly committing minor behavioral infractions which, in aggregate, may be considered an infraction subject to formal disciplinary action.